openvinotoolkit/openvino/docs/Extensibility_UG/VPU_Extensibility.md

 }
 ```
 This decreases the execution time up to 40% against the best performing vectorized kernel without early exits (initial version).
-7. Reuse computations among work items by using line-based kernels or sharing values though `__local` memory.
+7. Reuse computations among work items by using line-based kernels or sharing values through the `__local` memory.
 8. Improve data access locality.
 Most of custom kernels are memory bound while convolution and fully connected layers are hardware-implemented.
-The code below demonstrates a further optimized version of the `reorg` kernel unrolled by `stride`:
+The code below demonstrates a further optimized version of the `reorg` kernel unrolled by the `stride`:
    ```cpp
    // Unrolled line-wise version
    __kernel void reorg_unrolled_by_stride(const __global half* restrict src, __global half* restrict dst,